Maui’s best campgrounds

 State

-Wai’anapanapa State Park sits on 122 tropical acres just outside of Hana with a black sand beach, fresh water caves, and lava arch.
-It’s considered an essential stop on the Road to Hana and is just 10 miles from town.
+Wai’anapanapa State Park sits on 122 tropical acres just outside of Hana.
+There is a gorgeous black sand beach, some fresh water caves, and a lava arch.
+It is an essential stop on the Road to Hana and is just 10 miles from town.

 - Drinkable water